I work as a presenter and a singer. You may have come across me via one of my three roles:

-I live in Yorkshire and travel widely including overseas for my work, when I can!
+I live in Yorkshire and travel widely in the UK and overseas for my work.

 I really love what I do and if you want to find out how I got to this point, just scroll down a bit ...